The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 statsmodels.regression.linear_model.OLS

-The result OLS object that represents the model.
-In general, a model is a simplified description of the relationship between variable.
-In this example, it’s a linear model, which means that it assume that the dependent variable is a linear function of the explanatory variables.
+In this example, it’s a linear model, which means that it assumes that the dependent variable is a linear function of the explanatory variables.

 result_ols = model.fit()